FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 ?>
 ```

-Since this can become a bit tedious to use in the long run, especially in views, it is preferable to use the `_url()' shortcut:
+Since this can become a bit tedious to use in the long run, especially in views, it is preferable to use the `_url()` shortcut:

 ```php
 <?php